- morphine sulfate

 Reporting of suspected adverse reactions

-The signs of morphine overdose consist of pin-point pupils, respiratory depression, and hypotension.
+The signs of morphine overdose consist of pin-point pupils, respiratory depression, Pneumonia aspiration and hypotension.
+Death may occur from respiratory failure.
 Circulatory failure and deepening coma may develop in severe cases and death may ensue.
 Less severe cases may be manifest by nausea, vomiting, tremor, dysphoria, hypothermia, hypotension, confusion and sedation.
 Rhabdomyolysis progressing to renal failure can also be a consequence of overdosage.